PirateGrunt/raw_clrs/Chicago.md

 You must be connected to the internet for this to work.
 Further, you may have an issue if you have a firewall or something which restricts access to particular sites.
 On my machine this took quite a while.
 There will be various messages and warnings that might look scary.
 Don't worry.

-If this doesnt work, don't panic.
+If this doesn't work, don't panic.
 Give me a call and I'll try to sort things out before you get to Chicago.